Baby development at 11-12 months: what’s happening

 Your baby will soon be 12 months old!
 It’s amazing how much your baby has developed in the last year.

 Your baby is now communicating in many ways – pointing, grunting, nodding, waving and often trying to talk to you too.
-Her babbling sounds more like a conversation, and she might say a couple of single words she understands, like ‘dada’ and ‘mama’.
+Your baby’s babbling sounds more like a conversation, and they might say 1-2 single words they understand, like ‘dada’ and ‘mama’.
+Your baby might also understand the meaning of simple instructions, especially when you use visual cues.
+For example, when you hold your hand out and say ‘For daddy?’, your baby will give you the toy they’re holding.

 Over the past few months your baby has learned to show emotions like caution and fear.
-He might also be more aware of his own needs and can let you know what he wants.
+Your baby might also be more aware of their own needs and can let you know what they want.

 Play is important, because it’s how your baby learns.
 Your baby might look at, shake, bang, throw, drop and poke different objects.
-She enjoys playing with you and might start showing you things she’s playing with – for example, a toy or doll.
+Your baby also enjoys playing with you and might start showing you things they’re playing with – for example, a toy or doll.

-Your baby is getting better at using his hands and fingers and will probably be feeding himself with his fingers at most meals.
+Your baby is getting better at using their hands and fingers and will probably be feeding themselves with their fingers at most meals.

-Your baby might pull herself up to stand by holding onto furniture, or she might even stand well by herself.
-Around now, she might take her first steps on her own or could even be walking by herself.
-Walking is tiring for her, though, so sometimes she might crawl instead.
+Your baby might pull themselves up to stand by holding onto furniture, or they might even stand well by themselves.
+Around now, your baby might take their first steps on their own or could even be walking independently.
+Walking is tiring for your baby, though, so sometimes they might crawl instead.

 At this age your baby might also: